Embedding nursing expertise in artificial intelligence -based health technology development

 Dr. James Mitchell is an Assistant Professor in the Centre for Health AI’s Department of Biomedical Informatics at the University of Colorado.
 His research focuses on human-computer interaction (HCI) and user-centered (UCD) for clinical information delivery and clinical decision support systems (CDS).
 Studies involve collaboration with the UK National Health Service (NHS), Keele University, Stanford University, the University of Utah, and the IMIA students and emerging professionals group.
 Dr Mitchell received my M.Sc. and Ph.D. from Keele University in the UK.
 Prior to his M.Sc. and Ph.D., he worked in various roles at Apple Inc, specifically in leadership and technical areas.
 He has a background in computer science and specific training in mobile application development and user-centered research studies.

+Lars Lindsköld, Med.Dr.
 As a deeply passionate nurse specializing in digitalization and data management within the healthcare sector, I strive to contribute my experiences gained from a career immersed in the world of binary codes.
 In this realm, numbers have now come to represent words that form meaningful sentences (Semantics), often balancing sterile computation with the human connections that imbue life with meaning.
 My professional goal is to make a substantial contribution to the advancements in digital healthcare, the usage of Artificial Intelligence for prevention and prediction, and ensuring efficient, patient-centered, and technologically sophisticated care where narratives hold as much value as data points.
 Places where I spent some time: Institution member officer, EFMI.
 Board member SFMI.
 Senior adviser AI Sweden, Board Centre for Transdisciplinary AI, Umeå University, Senior Adviser SciLifeLab Data Center.

-Molly K. McCarthy MBA, RN-BC is seasoned executive harnessing the power of IT to positively transform health.
-She is passionate about uniting technology, clinicians and patients to improve care delivery, safety, and outcomes.
-Molly is currently the Global GTM (Go-To-Market) Excellence Leader for Enterprise Informatics at Philips.
-Prior to returning to Philips (previously 2008-2013), Molly spent almost ten years with Microsoft, as the US Chief Nursing Officer and team leader of industry clinical and technical subject matter experts.
-Her Microsoft team was charged with helping health providers and health plans transform with digital technology innovation–most notably cloud and AI adoption.
-Molly graduated with a B.S. in Nursing from Georgetown University, and worked clinically in Neonatal Intensive Care and Pediatric Units, and as the Pediatric Kidney Transplant Team Coordinator at Stanford Children’s.
-After finishing her MBA, she transitioned into a career in medical device design and health technology.
-Molly started in a product development role at Natus Medical Inc. in Silicon Valley.
-She furthered her career in product design/concept to launch with AWHONN where she was responsible for piloting a benchmark database that extracted data from hospital labor and delivery EMRs to provide data analytics and intelligence to hospital leadership.
-Immediately prior to joining Microsoft, she worked for Philips Healthcare’s Patient Care and Clinical Informatics Division, where she orchestrated large health system integrations of physiologic patient monitoring networks into hospital EMRs.
+Molly graduated with a B.S. in Nursing from Georgetown University and worked clinically as a bedside registered NICU and pediatric nurse, as well as the Pediatric Kidney Transplant Team Coordinator at Stanford Children’s.
+After finishing her MBA with a focus in strategic marketing, she transitioned from a clinical role into a product marketing role at Natus Medical in Silicon Valley.
+She furthered her career in product design and “concept to launch” with AWHONN where she was responsible for piloting a benchmark database that extracted data from hospital labor and delivery EMRs to provide data analytics and intelligence to hospital leadership.
+Immediately prior to joining Microsoft, she worked for Philips’ Patient Care and Clinical Informatics Division, where she orchestrated large health system integrations of physiologic patient monitoring networks into hospital EMRs.

 Prof. Christoph A. Meier is an internist and endocrinologist who has been actively involved in shaping the Swiss health care system by chairing the Swiss HTA Expert Board (until 2021), serving in the National Quality Commission (2021-2023) and introducing PROMs as a strategic concept during his time as CMO at the University Hospital Basel, Switzerland (2016-2020).
 Currently, he is Director of the Department of Internal Medicine at the University Hospital Zurich.
 C.A.
 Meier received his M.D. from the University of Basel, Switzerland and completed his clinical training at the University Hospital Geneva, the National Institutes of Health and the Massachusetts General Hospital.